 What is the standard commission for a Real Estate agent?

 Real estate agents work on a commission basis, making a percentage of the sale or purchase price of the home their client is buying or selling.
-Typically, as a seller, you’ll pay 6 percent of the sale price, with half of the total serving as the buyer’s agent’s commission.
+Typically, as a seller, you’ll pay a percentage of the sale price, with half of the total serving as the buyer’s agent’s commission.